 You can read more about the link between diabetes and gum disease.

-Prevention of Oral Health Issues
+How to Prevent Oral Health Issues

 Here are a few keys to keep your oral health in check: